AndreaFavero71/cubotino/README.md

 This git repo simplifies the download of the individual files and automates as much a possible the deployment to the raspberry pi

-Note: This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.
+This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.

 # How to use it:
 1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_20220625.pdf) , Section 15, Step 1 to 3